Tipu rebellion: 1638

 In the third week of September 1638, Luis Sánchez de Aguilar, alcalde, with the procurador, and 16 vecinos, discovered that Chinam, Manan, and Zacatan, coastal reducción settlements, had been deserted.
 They captured four runaways from Chinam, and all runaways from Manan.
 These were detained (and whipped, despite promises to the contrary) at Bacalar.
 All were (forcibly) resettled in Tamalcab, a reducción settlement (nearer to Bacalar than Manan).

-By the fourth week of September 1638, the cabildo and vecinos of Bacalar, with the help of Mayan residents of San Juan de Extramuros, were attempting to resettle Pacha, Yumpeten, Soite, Manan, and Xibun, all of which had likewise been deserted.
+By the fourth week of September 1638, the cabildo and vecinos of Bacalar, with the help of Maya residents of San Juan de Extramuros, were attempting to resettle Pacha, Yumpeten, Soite, Manan, and Xibun, all of which had likewise been deserted.